 - django = django-rest-framework = django rest = django/flask = django-oscar

 Step 2: Set each skill to reflect the required years of experience.

 - Tech Stack field (provided manually)

 - Work Experience (if it’s available)

 - Activity on GitHub or GitLab

 Step 3: Find Poland in the dropdown under Location.

 Step 4: Next, review the profiles on the right.
 Matching search terms will be highlighted in green.
 On the top of the page, you can sort the profiles by Relevance, Coding Activity, Recently Created Profiles, Job Interest Change and Years of Experience.
 In the same row, you can also configure fields to show less profile information.

-Step 5: Once you’ve found a fitting candidate, you can engage with their profiles in three ways: Contact, View Profile or Add to Shortlist.
+Step 5: Once you’ve found a fitting candidate, you can engage with their profiles in three ways: Send a Message, View Profile or Add to Shortlist.
 Look for the icons on the right to make your selection.